Happy New Year!

 For 2016, I took on BUY IN.
 That is to say, it was time to put actual money into my writing.
 I finished, formatted, and indie-published Darcy By Any Other Name.

 For 2017, my word was RELENTLESS.
-A challenging teaching year merged into the summer, as I walked my sweet mom through brain surgery, convalescence, hospice, and home-going to Jesus.
+I walked my sweet mom through brain surgery, convalescence, hospice, and home-going to Jesus.
 By God’s grace, I learned that doing the right thing each day is difficult, but also powerful.
 I have no regrets.

-I wrote a novella for A Very Austen Christmas, and in December I re-released (as indies) my first two Mercy’s Embrace books.
+I managed to write a novella for A Very Austen Christmas, and in December I re-released (as indies) my first two Mercy’s Embrace books.